Tiyo98/farewell-cue-collection/Farewell.md

    ![cue](https://media.discordapp.net/attachments/752203178715644024/901170744929701909/unknown.png)
    ![cue](https://cdn.discordapp.com/attachments/752203178715644024/901074948133642341/unknown.png)
    \
-   Do an upright immediately after skipping cutscene.
-Land and buffer a fullheight jump, when you start falling do an updash and buffer a left jump.
-Wallkick of the moonblock while holding right and when you're in line with it do a right dash and neutral super.
+   Do an updash and an upright to get to the moonblock.
+Land and buffer an updash and delay another updash.
+Buffer a left jump when you land again.
+Wallkick of the moonblock while holding right and when you're in line with it, do a right dash and neutral super.
 The jump of the super should not be in coyote, so try to aim for middle or right side of the block.
+   Do an updemo and drift slightly to the right before doing the right dash.
+   \
-An annoying part is the trigger you don't see so I recommend practicing with the hitbox view of [Celeste TAS](https://gamebanana.com/tools/6715).
+   An annoying part is the trigger you don't see, so I recommend practicing with the hitbox view of [Celeste TAS](https://gamebanana.com/tools/6715).
 For more setups I recommend the [video guide by fishmcmuffins](https://www.youtube.com/watch?v=al_3Wu27C4M).

  </details>